nodegui/nodegui/README.md

 ## Features

 - 🧬 Cross platform.
-Should work on major Linux flavours, Windows and MacOS
+Should work on major Linux flavours, Windows and MacOS.
 - 📉 Low CPU and memory footprint.
 Current CPU stays at 0% on idle and memory usage is under 20mb for a hello world program.
 - 💅 Styling with CSS (includes actual cascading).
 Also has full support for Flexbox layout (thanks to Yoga).
 - ✅ Complete Nodejs api support (Currently runs on Node v12.x - and is easily upgradable).
 Hence has access to all nodejs compatible npm modules.
-- 🎪 Native widget event listener support. supports all event available from Qt / NodeJs.
+- 🎪 Native widget event listener support.
+Supports all events available from Qt / NodeJs.
 - 💸 Can be used for Commercial applications.
 - 🕵️‍♂️ Good Devtools support.
 - 📚 Good documentation and website.